DEliasVCruz/ZettlekastenNotes/9vvw.md

 With this you don't have to worry much about the infrastructure of your application but rather only focus on creating the code that will be run

-Aws manages everything related to:
+`AWS` manages everything related to:
   - High availability and security
-    - They run automatically acros multiple availabitily zones within a region
+    - They run automatically across multiple availability zones within a region
-    - You don't have to manage multy `AZ` deployments
+    - You don't have to manage multi `AZ` deployments
-  - Automatic scalling to meed your needs
+  - Automatic scaling to meed your needs

 Most importantly you only pay for what's been used (`compute`) and get no charges for idle instances
-  - When the code is `invoked` you are billed in **1 milisecond** increments
+  - When the code is `invoked` you are billed in **1 millisecond** increments

 The code that runs in your lambda is called a `lambda function`
   - You can run code in **any language** or provide a **custom runtime** to run on